 The Kia Stinger has been a hot topic ever since it was globally unveiled at the 2017 NAIAS, and has taken the brand to a whole new level.
-In fact, Kia hired Albert Biermann from BMW for the project to make sure that the car had to live up to its stunning design from behind the wheel as well.
+In fact, Kia hired Albert Biermann from BMW for the project to make sure that the car lives up to its stunning design from behind the wheel as well.

 And it appears to have worked.
 Everyone who drove this, especially the 365 hp GT variant, had only one thing to say – “the car is too good for a Kia”.
-The car is designed in Frankfurt (Peter Schreyer), developed on the Nurburgring, built with industry-leading quality, says Kia.
+The car is designed in Frankfurt (Peter Schreyer), developed on the Nurburgring and built with industry-leading quality, says Kia.

 The car’s development took place across Europe, the Middle East, Asia and North and South America, but the Nurburgring’s grueling Nordschleife is where the Stinger was honed, added the company.